Bayt-al-Hikmah/FastifyJs/Workshop3/Workshop3.md

 ```

 **Create a Quill.js Plugin**
 We create a Fastify plugin to serve Quill.js’s static assets (CSS and JavaScript) and provide a reusable configuration for the editor’s toolbar and features.
-This approach aligns with Fastify’s plugin-based architecture, keeping our setup modular and maintainable.

 **`plugins/quill.js`:**